LANAP Gum Laser Treatment- Fort Lauderdale, FL

 - Good esthetic outcomes make patients more inclined to undergo treatment

-Bleeding gum and loose teeth are often an indication that there
+Bleeding gum and loose teeth are often an indication that there is an active bacteria gum infection caused by excessive bacteria.

 How Does LANAP treatment works